Calendula Seeds - Mix

 How To Grow Calendula From Seed: Sow Pot Marigold seeds in cell packs, press into soil and lightly cover.
 Kept at 70F, germination averages 7 - 14 days.
 Or direct sow seeds into prepared seed beds after all danger of frost has passed in the spring.
 Lightly cover the flower seeds with peat moss, and sow 6 seeds per foot.
 Thin to 8 - 12 inches apart.

 These plants prefer full sun, moderate water, and almost any soil with good drainage will work.
 Calendula flowers are long-lasting cut, and they attract bees and butterflies.
 Pot Marigolds perform the best in cool weather, and they can grow fall-spring in mild winter areas.
+Although prefer moderate water, they are quite resistant to drought.

 - Sowing Rate: 7 ounces per 1,000 square feet or 18 pounds per acre